-Settlement talks are a good opportunity for your legal team to talk to the other side’s legal team to settle any disagreements on what costs are to be awarded.
-Costs awarded usually consist of an amount for the injury itself and added expenses you may have incurred, these claims are called damages:
+Settlement talks are a good opportunity for your legal team to talk to the other side’s legal team .
+In order to settle any disagreements on what costs are to be awarded.
+Costs awarded usually consist of an amount for the injury itself and added expenses you may have incurred .
+These claims * are called damages *:

-- General Damages: Non-financial damages such as pain and suffering and/or physical and emotional injuries following the incident and impact of the injury on your quality of life.
+- General Damages: Non-financial damages such as physical and emotional injuries .
+Following the incident and impact of the injury on your quality of life.

-- Special Damages: Out of pocket expenses incurred as a result of the accident * for example, loss of earnings (if you were out of work), future loss of earnings for extended time out of work, medical bills, future medical bills, and any added travel costs as a result of the injury, for example, travel to and from the hospital.
+- Special Damages: Out of pocket expenses incurred as a result of the accident * .
+These include , loss of earnings (if you were out of work), future loss of earnings for extended time out of work, medical bills, future medical bills .
+On top of any added travel costs as a result of the injury, for example, travel to and from the hospital.

 Defective Building Work

-Suppose that an accident occurred following the completion of a building and the cause of the accident was defective building works – in this case who is responsible for the accident?
+Suppose that an accident occurred following the completion of a building and the cause of the accident was defective building works .
+Who would be at fault for the accident * ?

 Latent defects clause

-In the construction contract when building a property and also in a contract for the sale of a property a latent defect clause may exist.
-This clause provides that the owner of the building with a certain amount of time to highlight any construction defects in the building, which must then be remedied by the contractors, architects and/or Engineers involved.
+In the construction contract when building a property a latent defect clause may exist.
+This is also the case in a contract for the sale of a property .
+Therefore this clause provides the owner of the building with a certain amount of time to highlight any construction defects in the building .
+Which in turn must then be remedied by the contractors, architects and/or Engineers involved.

-Even if no latent defect clause exists in the contract or it has expired, it may be possible to pursue the responsible parties by way of breach of contract or a case for negligence.
+When no latent defect clause exists in the contract or it has expired .
+It may be possible to pursue the responsible parties by way of breach of contract or a case for negligence.

-You could be entitled to pursue a claim for repairs of the property defects and any other problems associated with it.
+You could be entitled to seek remedy for property defects and any other problems associated with it.

-Taking legal action for a construction defect may also include the stress and inconvenience of a defective premises, re-decorating or recouping the cost of relocating whilst the repair works are carried out.
+Taking legal action for a construction defect may also include the stress and inconvenience of a defective premises .
+As well as re-decorating or recouping ,the cost of relocating whilst the repair works are carried out.

 Legal time limits